Skip to main content

 Methods

-list_products(application_id=None, name_filter=None, current_page=1, page_size=10)
+list_products(filters=None, current_page=1, page_size=10)

-List product sheets with optional filtering.
+List products with optional filtering.

 • current_page (int): Page number (1-based, default: 1)